 5. Lead by Example: To change the culture among your employees, you and the rest of senior and mid-level management must demonstrate the values and beliefs you want your employees to adopt.
 If you don’t have buy-in from management, you can’t expect your company’s safety culture to improve.
 It starts at the top and should trickle down from there.
 You want positive safety practices to become contagious and catch on across all areas and levels of your organization.

 As we saw earlier, one of the reasons employees cut corners when it comes to safety is because they don’t believe it’s a priority for their superiors.
 They may feel getting the job done quickly is more important, for example.
 Make sure your employees know safety takes precedence over speed or anything else.
 You can put your money where your mouth is by investing in things like safety training programs, better personal protective equipment or more eye-catching signage.

 6. Investigate Safety Incidents More Thoroughly: If a safety incident occurs, you should investigate it thoroughly to get to the bottom of what caused the problem.
 Examining issues in-depth may reveal underlying problems you can remedy.
 For example, you may find workers should have more protection when working in a specific area, or you may discover you need to fix a tripping hazard on the floor.
 In addition to committing to more detailed investigations of safety incidents, you should also commit to taking employee feedback about safety more seriously.

-Learn more about Incident Investigation at the EHS Center
+Learn more about Incident Investigation

 Ask employees to submit reports of any safety hazards they encounter and to be forthcoming about accidents that occur.
 When you receive reports of possible risks, even if you don’t agree, take time to investigate them and see if you can do anything to remedy them.
 Remember, employees who are working on the factory floor, in the lab or at the construction site may know more about the dangers they face daily than you do, so trust their input.